 - Although it's not illegal, it's not advisable to buy used tyres – opt for new ones that haven't had any previous wear.

 - Make sure you keep your car in tip-top condition, taking it for a service when needed.

 Tyresafe recommends switching to winter tyres from October to March, as these are the safest choice during this time of year.
 Low temperatures make icy and dangerous conditions on the road more likely, especially during the prime commuting times of early mornings and early evenings.

 Winter tyres have a superior tread, which strengthens grip and shortens stopping distances on cold, wet roads.
 They are not a legal requirement, but they're a smart investment.

 On the road

 You can take all the precautions in the world, but accidents can and do happen.
 Seeking straightforward, affordable cover?
-Defaqto 5 Star rated and 2018's Car Insurance Provider of the Year, you'll be in good hands with Hastings Direct.
+Our Premier and Direct policies are Defaqto 5 Star rated so you'll be in good hands with Hastings Direct.

 Third party, third party fire and theft, and comprehensive cover are all available, as well as optional extras like breakdown cover.
 Don't just look after your tyres, look after yourself and get reliable car insurance cover.